 - 4 King v.
 Burwell (U.S. Supreme Court, No. 14-114)

 - 5 State of Indiana et al v.
 Internal Revenue Service et al, (U.S. District Court for the Southern District of Indiana, Docket No. 13-1612)

 - 6 Supreme Court Review

 The ACA provides tax credits and subsidies for the purchase of qualifying health insurance plans on state-run insurance exchanges.
-An Internal Revenue Service (IRS) rule finalized on May 23, 2012 purports to extend these tax credits and subsidies to the purchase of health insurance in federal exchanges created in states without exchanges of their own.
-Critics argue this rule lacks statutory authority.
+An Internal Revenue Service (IRS) rule finalized on May 23, 2012 purported to extend these tax credits and subsidies to the purchase of health insurance in federal exchanges created in states without exchanges of their own.
+Critics argued this rule lacks statutory authority.
 The text, structure, and history of the Act show that tax credits and subsidies are not available in federally run exchanges.
 Consequently, the IRS rule is contrary to congressional intent and cannot be justified on other legal grounds.
-Senator Orrin G. Hatch of Utah, the senior Republican on the Senate Finance Committee, argues that the Obama administration is usurping the role of Congress and rewriting the law to provide tax credits through federal exchanges.
+Senator Orrin G. Hatch of Utah, the senior Republican on the Senate Finance Committee, argued that the Obama administration usurped the role of Congress and rewrote the law to provide tax credits through federal exchanges.

 On 6.25.15, the Supreme Court ruled 6-3 in King v.
 Burwell that while the Internal Revenue Service operated outside its legal authority in interpreting the Affordable Care Act as it did, the Court was compelled to extend subsidies to prevent “death spirals” in states using the federal exchange.
 See details here.